dbos-inc/dbos-docs/docs/getting-started/quickstart-cloud.md

 ```
 npx dbos-cloud application deploy
 ```

-This command will build your application, then deploy it to our serverless cloud platform.
-If successful, it will print `Successfully deployed <app-name>!
+If successful, the command will print `Successfully deployed <app-name>!
 Access your application at <URL>` The URL should look like `https://cloud.dbos.dev/apps/<username>/<app-name>` Your application is now live at that URL!
+If you ever forget the URL, you can retrieve it (and some other information) by running `npx dbos-cloud application status`.

 To see that your app is working, visit `<URL>/greeting/dbos` in your browser.
 For example, if your username is `mike` and your app name is `hello`, visit `https://cloud.dbos.dev/apps/mike/hello/greeting/dbos`.